 - Mixers (sweets, sours, juices, etc.)

-- Toppers (sodas, Champagne, and other sparkling mixers)
+- Toppers (sodas and sparkling mixers)

 Again, there are exceptions to this style of pouring.
 Often in martinis, it's preferred to finish it up with a dash or two of bitters or another enhancer because it is an "enhancement."
 Also, if Champagne is your base, such as it is for a Buck's fizz, you will obviously leave that for the end to retain the fizz.